-(2) Consideration of intake pollutants in reasonable potential determination.
+(2) Consideration of intake pollutants.

-(a) The department may determine there is no reasonable potential for the discharge of an identified intake pollutant to cause or contribute to an exceedance of a narrative or numeric water quality criterion where a discharger demonstrates that all the following conditions are met:
+(a) The department may determine if there is reasonable potential for the discharge of an identified intake pollutant to cause or contribute to an exceedance of a narrative or numeric water quality criterion.
+If a reasonable potential exists, then water quality-based effluent limits may be established where a discharger demonstrates that the following conditions are met: